 At the event, I would collect sound, interview activists, elected officials and residents of the Bay Area.
-Then, I would head back to the studio where I type out the story, choose and edit the sound bites and conduct any follow-up phone interviews or research.
-At this point in the process, one of the anchors would read-over and edit my story, often cutting out any tedious language or drawn-out sound bites.
+Then I would head back to the studio where I type out the story, choose and edit the sound bites and conduct any follow-up phone interviews or research.
+At this point in the process, one of the anchors would read over and edit my story, often cutting out any tedious language or drawn-out sound bites.
 Finally, I would head into one of the recording studios, record my narration, and then piece it into my story!
-Within minutes, my story would be cued up to be aired on the six-o'clock Pacifica Evening News.
+Within minutes, my story would be cued up to be aired on the 6 p.m.
+Pacifica Evening News.

 Listen to some stories Clara-Sophia put together:

-1. San Francisco Pride Festival - a celebration of the LGBT community and protest of prejudice
+1. San Francisco Pride Festival, a celebration of the LGBT community and protest against prejudice

-2. Nuclear Protest - dozens arrested at Nuclear Weapons protest at Livermore Lab
+2. Nuclear Protest, dozens arrested at nuclear-weapon protest at Livermore Lab

-3. Black Live Matter - release of the 4 year anniversary report
+3. Black Lives Matter, release of the four-year anniversary report

 Due to KPFA’s small staff and budget, I was given a huge amount of responsibility and was forced to step up to the plate.
 I received guidance on how to improve my storytelling style, my narration and my interviewing etiquette.
 And, I got the opportunity interview people such as Daniel Ellsberg, the man who released the Pentagon Papers, Barbara Lee, a California congresswoman, and Shanelle Matthews, the communications director for Black Lives Matter.